 Please contact the CAMEL team if you are interested in providing/uploading data files to be ingested into CAMEL for a validation study.

-All data and output files ingested into CAMEL are publicly accessible via this public GitLab repo.
+All "approved data and output files" ingested into CAMEL are publicly accessible via this public GitLab repo.

-Expected/Recommended File Format: ASCII/text file with date, time, and parameters in separate columns (see example file [TEXT File]).
+Expected/Recommended File Format: ASCII/text file with date, time, parameters, and location/instrument in separate columns (see example file [TEXT File]).

 - L. Rastaetter, C. Wiegand, R. Mullinix (2019), Comprehensive Assessment of Models and Events using Library Tools (CAMEL) framework: Time series comparisons, Space Weather, DOI: 10.1029/2018SW002043.